mr-metschnikowia/SfAM-Pipeline/README.md

 8. Kruskal-Wallis test conducted on qcovs aggregated by Strain (output: .txt file)
 9. Boxplot of qcovs distribution for each strain plotted (output: .png file)
 10. New metric: Number of unique accessions counted for each cluster aggregated on strain id
-11. Multivariable bar chart created from data (outputL .png file)
+11. Multivariable bar chart created from data (output: .png file)